-When an AP considers a STA as being unavailable during a service period after having received unavailability information in a control frame as described in this subclause, then the AP should not schedule for transmission PPDUs addressed to a STA that overlaps with its unavailability service period and if it still transmits, the STA is not expected to receive the PPDUs
+When an AP considers a non-AP STA as being unavailable during a service period after having received unavailability information as described in this subclause, the AP should not schedule for transmission PPDUs containing frames addressed to the STA that overlaps with its unavailability service period and if it still transmits, the STA is not expected to receive the PPDUs

-NOTE 1 - If the AP transmits PPDUs addressed to the STA during the STA’s unavailability service period, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.
+NOTE - If the AP transmits PPDUs addressed to the STA during the STA’s unavailability service period, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

-37.x.3 Non-AP STA Periodic unavailability mode
+37.x.3 Non-AP STA Periodic unavailability operation(PUO) mode

-Periodic Unavailability Operation allows a non-AP STA to indicate to its associated AP that it will be unavailable during (periodic) service periods.
+Periodic unavailability operation (PUO) allows a non-AP STA to indicate to its associated AP that it will be unavailable duringperiodic) service periods.

-A UHR AP that supports Periodic Unavailability Operation is called a P2P TWT AP and shall have dot11ChannelUsageActivated equal to true and shall set to 1 the Peer-to-peer TWT Support field in the Extended Capabilities elements that it transmits.
+A UHR AP that supports Periodic Unavailability Operation is called a PUO Supporting AP, shall have dot11ChannelUsageActivated equal to true and shall set to 1 the Peer-to-peer TWT Support field in the Extended Capabilities elements that it transmits.

-A UHR STA that supports Periodic Unavailability is called a P2P TWTSTA and shall support channel usage procedure in 11.21.15 (Channel Usage Procedures) and have the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits.
+A UHR STA that supports periodic unavailability operation is called a PUO non-AP STA and shall support the channel usage procedure in 11.21.15 (Channel Usage Procedures) and have the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits.

-A P2P TWT STA that intends to be unavailable during specific service periods shall follow the rules defined in 11.21.15 (Channel Usage Procedures) to report its periodic unavailability to its associated P2P2P TWT AP.
-A P2P2P TWTAP that intends to exchange frames with the P2P2P TWTSTA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) related to P2P TWT procedure.
+To be unavailable during specific service periods, a PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) to report its periodic unavailability to its associated PUO Supporting AP.
+A PUO Supporting AP that intends to exchange frames with the PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) related to the P2P TWT procedure.

 Enhancements to the P2P TWT procedure are TBD.

-When an AP considers a STA as being unavailable during a service period after having received long term periodic unavailability indication through P2P TWT as described in this subclause, then theAP should not schedule for transmission PPDUs addressed to a STA that overlaps with its unavailability service period and if it still transmits, the STA is not expected to receive the PPDUs
+When an PUO Supporting AP considers a PUO non-AP STA as being unavailable during a service period after having received a long term periodic unavailability indication through P2P TWT as described in this subclause, the PUO Supporting AP should not schedule for transmission PPDUs addressed to the PUO non-AP STA that overlaps with its unavailability service period and if it still transmits, the PUO non-AP STA is not expected to receive the PPDUs.

-NOTE 1 - If the AP transmits PPDUs addressed to the STA during the STA’s unavailability service period, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.
+NOTE - If the PUO Supporting AP transmits PPDUs addressed to the PUO non-AP STA during the STA’s unavailability service period, then the expectation is that the PUO Supporting AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

-37.x.4 AP Periodic Unavailability Operation mode (scheduled AP power save)
+37.x.4 AP periodic unavailability operation mode (scheduled AP power save)

-AP Periodic Unavailability Operation mode operation allows a UHR AP to manage activity in the BSS by scheduling STAs to operate during specific service periods, and to either save power or use internal resources elsewhere by allowing the UHR AP to be unavailable to all associated STAs outside of these service periods.
-An UHR AP supporting Scheduled Periodic is called a PPS AP and shall set TBD field in the TBD Capabilities element it transmits to 1.
-A UHR STA supporting operation with a PPS AP is called a PPS STA and shall set the TBD field of the TBD Capabilities element that it transmits to 1.
+AP periodic unavailability operation mode allows a UHR AP to manage activity in the BSS by defining service periods, and to either save power or use internal resources elsewhere by allowing the UHR AP to be unavailable to all associated STAs outside of these service periods.
+An UHR AP supporting AP periodic unavailability operation mode is called a PPS AP and shall set TBD field in the TBD Capabilities element it transmits to 1.
+A UHR STA supporting operation with a PPS AP is called a PPS Supporting non-AP STA and shall set the TBD field of the TBD Capabilities element that it transmits to 1.